Ankitanvesh/IPL_dataset/README.md

 ## Dataset
 Dataset on all match statistics plus some derived features from season 2008 to 2012 is provided as an attachment supported by a data dictionary for the same.
 The training dataset contains match statistics from 2008 to 2011 season.
-And the test dataset contains match statistics from 2012 season.
+And the test dataset contains match statistics from 2012 season.<br/>
--- train data : train.csv
+-- train data : train.csv<br/>
 -- test data  : test.csv
 -- data dictionary : data_dictionary.xlsx